gordicaleksa/pytorch-original-transformer/README.md

 You probably heard of transformers one way or another. **GPT-3 and BERT** to name a few well known ones :unicorn:.
 The main idea is that they showed that you don't have to use recurrent or convolutional layers and that simple architecture coupled with attention is super powerful.
-It gave the benefit of **much better long-range dependencies modeling** and the architecture itself is very **parallelizable** (:computer::computer::computer:) which leads to higher compute efficiency!
+It gave the benefit of **much better long-range dependency modeling** and the architecture itself is highly **parallelizable** (:computer::computer::computer:) which leads to better compute efficiency!

 Here is how their beautifully simple architecture looks like: